JhangShengLuo/Aug2025_compare/Student_Guide.md

 *   **PostgreSQL (pgAdmin):** Use the `EXPLAIN ANALYZE` command.
 In the output, look for the `Execution Time` in the "Query Plan" section.
 This will be in milliseconds (ms).

-*   **ClickHouse (Grafana):** Simply run the query.
-The execution time is displayed in the top right corner of the query editor.
+*   **ClickHouse (ch-ui):** Simply run the query.
+The execution time is displayed in the bottom right corner of the query editor.
 It will say `Query took Xms`.

 ### 1.3.
 Results Table: